-It needs experienced forces to steer a mega project as the Femern Tunnel safely into target.
-But it is also important to get new knowledge and ask the right questions.
-The young engineer Nis and the very experienced Niels Erik agree on this – and both of them have enjoyed and learned from their apprenticeship relation.
+It needs experience to steer a mega project like the Fehmarnbelt Tunnel safely to completion.
+It is also important to gain new knowledge and ask the right questions.
+The young engineer, Nis, and the very experienced Niels Erik agree on this – and both of them have enjoyed and learned from their mentor-apprentice relationship.

-To start your career in an Owner organisation is not custom for a newly qualified engineer.
-But for Nis it was no less than a dream job he was offered when Niels Erik asked him to be a permanent member of the Femern team:
+Starting your career in a client organisation is unusual for a newly qualified engineer.
+But for Nis it was a dream job when Niels Erik asked him to be a permanent member of the Femern team:

-”The Femern Tunnel will be the longest immersed tunnel in the world.
-It is extremely exciting to be part of this, and there is a very special spirit around the project.
-That I, on top of that have a really experienced and talented boss, who has taken me under his wings – then I cannot wish for more.”
+”The Fehmarnbelt Tunnel will be the longest immersed tunnel in the world.
+It’s extremely exciting to be part of the project, and there’s a very special spirit attached to it.
+And for me to have a really experienced and talented boss, who has taken me under his wing on top of all that … well, I can’t ask for more.”

-Nis came directly from the engineer studies, and Niels Erik has more than 40 years’ experience from Øresundsbroen among others.
+Nis came directly from his engineering studies, while Niels Erik has more than 40 years’ experience from other construction projects, including the Øresund Bridge.
 They are both part of the Technical Division, where their area of responsibility is to construct the tunnel ramps, motorways, toll stations and bridges.

-”Niels Erik has been really good to help me, discuss the problems with me ahead of meetings and in general teach me about the cooperation culture in an organisation – thereby making me familiar with an owner organisation.”
+”Niels Erik has been really good at helping me, discussing problems ahead of meetings and generally teaching me about the culture of co-operation in the workplace – and familiarising me with a client organisation.”

-Nis is not the only one, who has gained from the cooperation.
-For Niels Erik it has been a great pleasure to meet such a brilliant talent:
+Nis is not the only one who has gained from the collaboration.
+For Niels Erik it has been a great pleasure to encounter such a brilliant young talent:

-”When such a young man arrives with a large amount of new knowledge, which he is eager to test – well, then really interesting things happen.
-It is important that we in a project with so many experienced forces get new and curious input.
-Ask the right questions, and have things shaken a little.
-Hopefully, it will go hand in hand so we can use new insight to clarify and improve previous methods.”
+”When a young man like Nis arrives with a large amount of new knowledge that he’s eager to try out – well, really interesting things happen.
+It’s important that in a project with such an experienced team, we get a fresh and inquisitive approach.
+Asking the right questions and shaking things up a little.
+With the right attitudes we can use new insight to clarify and improve previous methods.”

-”Put on edge, traditionally you submit a finished construction – and a pile of drawings and papers to those, who will be operating the construction.
-This “pile of paper” is not always very useful, because it has been made for construction purposes and not necessary for the operation.
-We will like do this differently.
-Therefore, already from the start we include this part and for instance make sure that drawings and 3D models are easily accessible in user friendly IT systems.”
+”Traditionally, you would deliver comprehensive plans and the relevant drawings and papers to those who will be executing the construction itself.
+This mound of paper is not always useful because it has been prepared purely for construction purposes and not necessarily for operational matters.
+We want to take a different approach, which is why we’re incorporating all this from the start and, for instance, making sure that drawings and 3D models are easily accessible in user friendly IT systems.”